Post-traumatic stress disorder (PTSD)

 Help for PTSD

 PTSD is a condition which manifests itself both a physically and psychologically, and therefor treatment is required for both aspects.
 Effective treatments for the condition are still being researched as different types of trauma can have different impacts, and treatment for single incident trauma will usually differ to treatment for long-term trauma.

 Your GP will take into consideration your specific circumstances in order to ensure that they refer you to a treatment option which they believe will prove the most effective for you.
-The treatments which follow have all been found to be helpful in improving PTSD symptoms and are recommended by the National Institute for Health and Clinical Excellence (NICE).
+The treatments which follow have all been found to be helpful in improving PTSD symptoms and are recommended by the National Institute for Health and Care Excellence (NICE).

 In their treatment guidelines NICE recommend that individuals undergo talking treatments such as psychotherapy, before medication is prescribed.